-Trust me, people don't break out in hives in a “detox” reaction when using essential oils like I've read out there in cyberspace.
+Trust me, people don't break out in hives in a “detox” reaction when ingesting essential oils like I've read out there in cyberspace.
 Pain, irritation, swelling, inflammation, bloating, burning, reflux, and anything else that isn't pleasant is NOT a good sign.
 This is your body's way of warning you that something harmful is attacking it.

-Some More Practical tips:
+Some More Practical Tips for Ingesting Essential Oils: